About the Basement

-Influences for our food come from all over the world but essentially we produce British food which is aimed at a culinary one rosette level.
+Influences for our food come from all over the world but essentially we produce British food which is aimed at a high culinary level using techniques and practices used in much high levels of cookery.
 We pay particular attention to our presentation and the balance of flavors trying not to over complicate dishes.
 Simple cooking executed to a high standard.

-Suppliers are carefully chosen for their produce quality and ability to deliver little and often to keep our produce fresh.
-Where ever financially and practically viable we will always aim to buy locally benefiting our community in Padstow and Cornwall as a whole.
+Local suppliers are carefully chosen for their produce quality and ability to deliver little and often to keep our produce fresh.
+Being local doesnt always guarentee a quality product that said where quality exists we will always aim to buy locally benefiting our community in Padstow and Cornwall as a whole.
 There really is nothing we like more than a fisherman bringing in a bucket of fish or a local farmer turning up with a bag full of salad or vegetables.

 History of The Basement and its location